kyma-incubator/examples/README.md

-# A sample Application for running Spring Boot on Kubernetes/Kyma with Mongodb
+# A sample Application based on Spring Boot showing the features of Kyma

 ## Table of Contents